savonet/book/video.md

-Because one often does this, Liquidsoap provides the function `video.add_image`, which allows adding an image on top of another source, and the previous script can be more concisely written
+Because one often does this, Liquidsoap provides the function `video.add_image`, which allows adding an image on top of another source, and the previous script can be more concisely written as

 ```{.liquidsoap include="liq/add-videos2.liq" from=1}
 ```